srobo/libkoki/README.md

 (sudo) $ apt-get install gcc libcv-dev libhighgui-dev libcvaux-dev libyaml-dev freeglut3-dev doxygen ditz
 ~~~~~~~~~~~~~~~~

+### Build Instructions

+To build libkoki, run `scons` in the root source directory.

 ### Examples

 libkoki contains a number of examples programs that help demonstrate how
 to use the API, as well as some of its capabilities.

-The examples can be built by running `make` on their directory, and are
-built as part of a default build.
+The examples are built by default as part of the normal build process.

 In order to run the examples (without installing libkoki) you should run
 the `shell` script in the root of the repository, and then cd into the